yadt/yadt-config-rpm-maker/README.md

 `yadt-config-rpm-maker` is created for Red Hat Linux Distributions.

+We recommend to develop in a vagrant box.
+Read more in our [tutorial](https://github.com/aelgru/yadt-config-rpm-maker/develop-in-a-vagrant-box)

 But of course you can set up a development environment on other platforms as well:
 * [CentOS](https://github.com/aelgru/yadt-config-rpm-maker/blob/master/docs/HOWTO_CentOS.md)
 * [OpenSUSE](https://github.com/aelgru/yadt-config-rpm-maker/blob/master/docs/HOWTO_OpenSUSE.md)
 * [Debian / Ubuntu](https://github.com/aelgru/yadt-config-rpm-maker/blob/master/docs/HOWTO_Debian.md)

-... or use a [vagrant box](http://www.vagrantup.com/) from [vagrantbox.es](http://vagrantbox.es/) to develop in your destination distribution.

 ### Run Tests